Skip to main content

 Dibner Library of the History of Science and Technology

-The Dibner Library of the History of Science and Technology has major holdings of rare materials in the history of science and technology, with over 25,000 rare books dating from the 15th to the 20th centuries.
-Established in 1976 as the first rare book library of the 20-branch Smithsonian Institution Libraries’ system, the facility is located on the first floor of the Museum.
-The strengths of the Dibner Library’s collections are in the fields of mathematics, astronomy, classical natural philosophy, theoretical physics (up to the early twentieth century), experimental physics (especially electricity and magnetism), engineering technology (from the Renaissance to the late nineteenth century), and scientific apparatus and instruments.
-The rare books include significant holdings of works by Galileo Galilei, Johannes Kepler, Euclid, Carl Friedrich Gauss, Leonhard Euler, René Descartes, and Pierre Simon, marquis de Laplace, Aristotle, and many others.
-Scientists represented by significant holdings in the 1,800 manuscript-group collection include Dominique François Arago, Humphry Davy, John William Lubbock, Isaac Newton, Henri Milne-Edwards, Hans Christian Ørsted, Henry Hureau de Sénarmont, Benjamin Silliman, Jr., and Silvanus P. Thompson.
-Other collections of note in the library include nearly 2,000 volumes on world’s fair and exposition materials, (ca. 1850-1920).
+The Dibner Library of the History of Science and Technology has major holdings of rare materials in the history of science and technology, with over 235,000 rare books primarily dating from the 135th to the 20th centuries.
+Established in 1976 as the first rare book library of the 201-branch Smithsonian Libraries and Archives system, the facility is located on the first floor of the Museum.
+The strengths of the Dibner Library’s collections are in the fields of mathematics, astronomy, classical natural philosophy, theoretical physics (up to the early twentieth century), experimental physics (especially electricity and magnetism), engineering, technology (from the Renaissance to the late nineteenth century), and scientific apparatus and instruments.
+The rare books include significant holdings of works by Galileo Galilei, Johannes Kepler, Euclid, Carl Friedrich Gauss, Leonhard Euler, René Descartes, Pierre Simon, marquis de Laplace, Aristotle, and many others.
+Scientists represented by significant holdings in the more than 2,000 manuscript-group collection include Dominique François Arago, Humphry Davy, John William Lubbock, Isaac Newton, Henri Milne-Edwards, Hans Christian Ørsted, Henry Hureau de Sénarmont, Benjamin Silliman, Jr., and Silvanus P. Thompson.
+Other collections of note in the library include nearly 2,000 volumes on world’s fair and exposition materials, (ca. 1850-1920) and the scientific libraries of Alexander Graham Bell and Joseph Henry.
 More information about the Library and its collections can be found on its home page (http://www.sil.si.edu/libraries/Dinbner/).

 American History Branch, Smithsonian Institution Libraries

-The National Museum of American History Branch Library, part of the Smithsonian Institution Libraries system, is a notable research library covering broad aspects of American social, cultural, political, economic, and technological history.
-The Library is available for use by researchers and fellows at the Museum.
-The Library also encourages independent research projects by Smithsonian Fellows or Short-Term Visitors using one of the Library’s most remarkable collections: some 430,000 items of trade literature representing an estimated 30,000 companies which describe and advertise products of American business, industry, agriculture, and the decorative arts.
+The National Museum of American History Library, part of the Smithsonian Libraries and Archives system, is a notable research library covering broad aspects of American social, cultural, political, economic, and technological history.
+The Library is available for use by researchers and fellows at the institution.
+The Library also encourages independent research projects by Smithsonian Fellows or Short-Term Visitors using one of the Library’s most remarkable collections: over 490,000 items of trade literature representing about 40,000 primarily American companies which describe and advertise products of American business, industry, agriculture, science, and the decorative arts.
 The collection includes advertising brochures, technical manuals for manufacturers and repair shops, instruction manuals for consumers, mail order catalogs, pattern and design books, price lists, parts lists, factory record books, and company histories.
 Another collection, the World’s Fairs and Expositions, is a collection of published international exposition and world’s fair materials, strongest in the period from the early fairs of the mid-nineteenth century up to the First World War.
-It is available on microfilm and arranged by fair name.
-Access to specific reels is possible using the SILs’ publication, The Books of the Fairs (1992) or through its online catalog.
+It is available both in a searchable database (available for use in the Library) and on microfilm housed in the Library.
 Projects could encompass the study of industrial development, consumer trends, marketing techniques, and social history.
-More information about the library and its collections can be found on its home page (http://www.sil.si.edu/libraries/nmah
+More information about the Library and its collections can be found on its home page (https://library.si.edu/libraries/american-history).